 Preparing for and responding to marine pollution

 Through the Oceans Protection Plan, we’re improving our ability to work together with Indigenous communities, the marine industry, and other partners to respond to marine pollution incidents that involve oil and/or hazardous and noxious substances.
-As part of this work, the Government of Canada proposes to develop a single system to respond to all such marine pollution incidents, regardless of their source.
+As part of this work, the Government of Canada proposes to develop an integrated system to respond to all such marine pollution incidents, regardless of their source.

 Introduction